-In addition to the crude oil the petroleum business gathers locally in Kansas, Nebraska, Oklahoma, Missouri, Colorado and Texas, it also purchased additional crude oil to be refined into liquid fuels in 2015.
-In 2015, the Coffeyville refinery purchased an additional 65,000 to 70,000 bpd of crude oil while the Wynnewood refinery purchased approximately 45,000 to 50,000 bpd of crude oil.
+In addition to the crude oil the petroleum business gathers locally in Kansas, Nebraska, Oklahoma, Missouri, Colorado and Texas, it also purchased additional crude oil to be refined into liquid fuels in 2016.
+In 2016, the Coffeyville refinery purchased an additional 70,000 to 75,000 bpd of crude oil while the Wynnewood refinery purchased approximately 45,000 to 50,000 bpd of crude oil.
 The Wynnewood refinery has historically acquired most of its crude oil from Texas and Oklahoma with smaller amounts purchased from other regions.
-The Coffeyville refinery and Wynnewood refinery obtained a portion of its non-gathered crude oil, approximately 23% and 1%, respectively, in 2015, from Canada.
+The Coffeyville refinery obtained a portion of its non-gathered crude oil, approximately 25% in 2016, from Canada in 2016.
 The actual amount of Canadian crude oil the petroleum business purchases is dependent on market conditions and will vary from year to year.
 The petroleum business is subject to the political, geographic, and economic risks attendant to doing business with Canada.
 Disruption of production for any reason could have a material impact on the petroleum business.
 In the event that one or more of its traditional suppliers becomes unavailable, the petroleum business may be unable to obtain an adequate supply of crude oil, or it may only be able to obtain crude oil at unfavorable prices.
 As a result, the petroleum business may experience a reduction in its liquidity and its results of operations could be materially adversely affected.